ayushidutta/image-annot-quirks/run.md

 - _ftr_ : The features matrix (No. of features X Feature dimension)
 - _n_ftrs_ : The no. of features.
 This corresponds to the no. of training and testing images for train and test features respectively.

 To save large feature data, you may save the features across multiple feature files with file names indexed by \_1, \_2, and so on.
+If _N_ is the the total no. of features split across _n_ files, each file has _N_/_n_ no. features except the last file which can have the remaining features.

 # Run different annotation models (2PKNN, SVM, Tagprop, Tagrel, JEC)